TheComputer8423/hypixel-translators-bot/README.md

 ## Just want to check it out?
 In order to change your language, execute `+language <language>`.
 If you find any bugs, please let us know by adding an issue [here](https://github.com/Hypixel-Translators/hypixel-translators-bot/issues).
 Keep in mind you do not have to join the translation project in order to use the language, but it may not be fully translated.

+## Contributing code (config file)
+If you're willing to contribute, please open the `__config.py` file, fill in the fields and rename the file to `config.py`.
+Otherwise, the bot will not work.

 **Done reading?
 Cool!
 [Click here to join our server.](https://discord.gg/rcT948A)**